rubygems/bundler/UPGRADING.md

   gem "dependency2", git: "https://my_git_repo_with_gems"
   ```

-  or use the block forms:
+  or use the block forms if you have multiple gems for each source and you want
+  to be a bit DRYer:

   ```ruby
   path "/my/path/with/gems" do